presseverykey/everykey-tutorial/lesson2/bits_bytes_and_nibbles.md

 ### Logical Operation : Enough math, using values as a series of bits.

-Another class of operations that can be perform with values are "logical" operations:
+Another class of operations that can be performed with values are "logical" operations:

     | Operation  |  Operator |  Name        | Description                                |